 The Chinese food scene in Budapest is more than meets the eye.
-While the inner city is teeming with uninviting but cheap buffet-style Chinese restaurants, there do exist excellent Chinese places too.
+The inner city is teeming with affordable, takeout-style Chinese eateries, but they adjust the flavors to please the palates of local Hungarians.
+There do exist, however, excellent Chinese restaurants too.
 Many are in Monori Center, also known as Budapest’s Chinatown.
 Be it Sichuan cuisine, dim sum, hot potting, Dongbei-style barbecue, or some other recent Chinese food trend you're after, you will find it all there.

-Finally, a note of caution: Chinese dinners generally start on the earlier side (around 6 p.m.), so plan accordingly if you prefer a lively ambiance over empty tables around you.
+Remember that Chinese dinners start on the earlier side (around 6 p.m.), so plan accordingly if you prefer a lively ambiance over empty tables around you.